 Though this makeup type tanning product has been around for quite a while, this was my first time experimenting with it.
 To tell the truth, I wasn’t sure how well a leg makeup would work or if it would even last without melting or staining clothes.

-Before I began, I exfoliated my legs first with a sugar scrub to make the surface smooth for the product to adhere.
+Before I began, I exfoliated my legs first with a sugar scrub to make the surface smooth for the leg makeup to adhere.
 I do advise that step to guarantee the best results from any self-tanning product.
 After spraying a wad into the palm of my hand, I started from the feet and hurried rubbing the product in as evenly as I could, working my way up the leg before it dried.

 It was very simple to use and gave just enough natural sunny color that didn’t leave its mark on my shorts.
 I wouldn’t want to use it every day as a substitute for stockings, but it is handy when you can’t afford to have those legs looking like they belong to a corpse.